 Wineries at Lake Erie North Shore – Ontario Wine Regions

 There are 13 wineries at Lake Erie North Shore.
 Some of the best are:

-A wide range of grapes are grown here.
-Whites include Chardonnay, Gewurztraminer, Riesling, Sauvignon Blanc, Pinot Gris and Scheurebe; reds number Merlot, Pinot Noir, Cabernet Sauvignon, Cabernet Franc, Shiraz, Tempranillo, Gamay and Zweigelt; while hybrid varieties are also grown, such as Vidal, Seyval Blanc, Baco Noit and Chambourcin.
+A wide range of grapes is grown here.
+Whites include Chardonnay, Gewurztraminer, Riesling, Sauvignon Blanc, Pinot Gris, and Scheurebe; reds number Merlot, Pinot Noir, Cabernet Sauvignon, Cabernet Franc, Shiraz, Tempranillo, Gamay, and Zweigelt; while hybrid varieties are also grown, such as Vidal, Seyval Blanc, Baco Noir and Chambourcin.

 Viewpointe Estate Winery – As you may guess from the name, Viewpointe is famous for its epic panoramas as much as its wines.
-The vineyards here produce Auxerrois, Cabernet Franc, Chardonnay Pinot Grigo, Pinot Noir, Riesling and Syrah.
+The vineyards here produce Auxerrois, Cabernet Franc, Chardonnay Pinot Grigio, Pinot Noir, Riesling, and Syrah.